-Before anyone gets in front of the camera, they always do a little grooming.
+Before anyone gets in front of the camera, they always get a little spruced up.
 The same is true for our pups!
 They want to look their absolute best for their glamour shots.
-I suggest grooming for my long and curly haired friends, and a simple bath for the short haired pups.
-For doodle breeds specifically, I recommend having the groomer trim around the eyes and the top of the muzzle so the sparkle isn't hidden behind long bangs and super fluff!
+I suggest grooming for my long and curly haired friends, and a simple bath for the short haired pups a few days or more before the shoot. *Avoid grooming the day of the session as it can be a little too much for one day.* For doodle breeds specifically, I recommend having the groomer trim around the eyes and the top of the muzzle so the sparkle isn't hidden behind long bangs and super fluff!

 a tired dog is a Good Dog

 Photo sessions are very exciting!
 There are treats and toys and sunshine, oh my!
 All this stimulation can be overwhelming for dogs.
 Even more so if they haven't been exercised.
-I highly recommend taking your dog for a long walk, jog or to the park to get out some of that excess energy.
+I highly recommend taking high energy dogs for a long walk, jog or to the park before we meet.
 That way, when they arrive for their session, they are (potentially!) cooler, calmer and more collected.

 What to Wear

 Be yourself, and wear what you're comfortable in!
 I always try to get a few photos of you with your pet, so I suggest dressing in something you will love!
 Be ready to walk from one location to another.
 Most importantly, dress for the weather, we can always swap out a pair of shoes for a quick photo or put a jacket aside for a moment.

 I will have everything we need, so aside from yourself and your pup you don't need to bring anything!

 It is helpful if you have a simple collar for your pet.
 I often like to swap them in during sessions to avoid bulky distracting harnesses for pups that need to stay on leash.